dymmond/asyncmq/docs/dashboard/index.md

 # AsyncMQ Admin Dashboard

-The AsyncMQ Admin Dashboard provides a browser-based interface to monitor and manage your queues, jobs, workers, metrics, and dead-letter queues in real time.
-It is fully ASGI-friendly and can be mounted in any ASGI framework (e.g., FastAPI, Esmerald, Starlette).
+The AsyncMQ Admin Dashboard is a sleek, ASGI powered interface that lets you peek under the hood of your background job system.
+Whether you're cruising with FastAPI, Esmerald, or Starlette, simply mount the dashboard, plug in a session middleware, and voilà, you've got real-time insights into queues, workers, jobs, and metrics without writing a single JavaScript line.

 !!!
 Note
     This is the first version of the AsyncMQ Admin Dashboard documentation, created to gather user feedback and understand user needs.